alexbrjo/Elite8/README.md

 The operation codes and assembly instructions are exactly what the Intel 8080 uses.
 The Assembler uses the Intel 8080 assembly mnemonics.
-A lot of the modules are designed used the i8080 microprocessor and the Datapoint 2200 programmable terminal as guidance.
+A lot of the modules are designed using the i8080 microprocessor and the Datapoint 2200 programmable terminal as guidance.

 - [Source Code](src/)